DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 ## When to complete your course

 You should complete your course before starting your teacher training.
 If you run out of time, your provider may allow you to continue your course at the same time as your teacher training.
+But if you get a bursary, your payments will stop once your course starts.

 ## Get an SKE bursary